PrefCLM: Enhancing Preference-based Reinforcement Learning with Crowdsourced Large Language Models: Methodology

 Assuming $n$ LLM agents comprise the crowd, which can be either homogeneous or heterogeneous, the initial step in PrefCLM involves sampling multiple code-based evaluation functions from these agents.
 Each function, represented as $\mathcal{F}: \dot{\sigma} \rightarrow \dot{\rho}$, calculates an evaluative score $\dot{\rho}$ for a robot trajectory segment $\dot{\sigma}$ within a given task scenario.
 We prompt LLM agents to produce functions that regard the whole robot trajectory as the evaluative object, instead of single state-action pairs as considered in scripted teachers.
 Such functions aim to evaluate the holistic patterns and changes across time-steps within the entire trajectory in addition to the immediate effectiveness of each state-action pair, ensuring a more nuanced evaluation akin to humans.

 To this end, contextual information along with prompts $p$ (Appx. \ref{appendix:A}) is provided to LLM agents.
-As shown in Fig. \ref{fig:framwork}, the contextual information includes a concise task description $l$, which delineates the objectives of the task (Appx. \ref{appendix:B}), and an environment abstraction $e$, structured as a hierarchy of Pythonic classes following \cite{xietext2reward} (Appx. \ref{appendix:C}).
+To minimize prompt engineering effort, we use a unified template as shown in Fig. \ref{fig:framwork}.
+The contextual information includes a concise task description $l$, which delineates the objectives of the task (Appx. \ref{appendix:B}), and an environment abstraction $e$, structured as a hierarchy of Pythonic classes following \cite{xietext2reward} (Appx. \ref{appendix:C}).
 This Pythonic representation provides a high-level and essential overview of the task environment, with particular emphasis on states, actions, and trajectories.
 Utilizing this information, the crowd LLM agents individually engage in-context reasoning to generate $n$ evaluation functions as:

 Empirically, we observe that the evaluation functions, even those generated by homogeneous agents, exhibit diversity (Appx. \ref{appendix:D}).
 This variation manifests in several ways, such as differing task-related criteria, assorted definitions for the same criteria, and varying priorities assigned to these criteria (e.g., different weighting schemes).
-Our PrefCLM capitalizes on this diversity, leveraging unique understanding that each LLM agent brings to the task and leading to a richer and more comprehensive evaluation process.
+Our PrefCLM capitalizes on this diversity, leveraging the unique perspectives that each LLM agent brings to the task, resulting in a richer and more comprehensive evaluation process under the same level of prompting.